Inspire Education's news

 A Registered Training Organisation (RTO) is a provider and assessor of nationally recognised vocational education and training.
 They are able to offer students training and qualifications or statements of attainment that are recognised across Australia, and are accepted by industry and other educational institutions.

 RTOs are registered with the Australian Skills Quality Authority (ASQA); or in some cases, a state regulator.
 All Registered Training Organisations in Australia are listed on training.gov.au, the authoritative national register of the vocational training sector in Australia.

 - Vocational Graduate Diploma.

-Who is allowed to deliver training and assessment in an RTO?
+Who is allowed to deliver training and assessment in a Registered Training Organisation?